itzTedx/foneflip/README.md

 ## Development

-Start the main portal app:
+Start all applications in development mode:

 ```bash
 pnpm dev